scala-js/scala-js-website/doc/project/webassembly.md

 ---
 layout: doc
-title: Experimental WebAssembly backend
+title: WebAssembly backend
 ---

-# Experimental WebAssembly backend
+# WebAssembly backend

-Since Scala.js 1.17.0, there is an *experimental* WebAssembly backend (Wasm for short).
+Since Scala.js 1.22.0, the WebAssembly backend is considered stable (Wasm for short).
 Under some conditions, it is designed to be a *drop-in* replacement for the usual JavaScript backend.

-## Experimental status

-Being experimental means that:

-* The Wasm backend may be removed in a future *minor* version of Scala.js (or moved to a separate plugin).
-* Future versions of Scala.js may emit Wasm that requires *newer* versions of Wasm engines, dropping support for older engines.

-However, we do *not* expect the the Wasm backend to be any less *correct* than the JS backend, modulo the limitations listed below.
-Feel free to report any issue you may experience with the same expectations as for the JS backend.

-Non-functional aspects, notably performance and size of the generated code, may not be as good as the JS backend for now.
-The backend is also not incremental yet, which means a slower `fastLinkJS` in the development cycle.

 ## Requirements

 The Wasm backend emits code with the following requirements:

-* A JavaScript host (i.e., we do not currently generate standalone Wasm)
+* A JavaScript host (i.e., we do not currently generate standalone Wasm), supporting ECMAScript 2022+
-* A Wasm engine with support for:
+* A Wasm engine with support for [Wasm 3.0](https://webassembly.org/news/2025-09-17-wasm-3.0/)
-  * Wasm 3.0
-  * Wasm GC
-  * Exception handling, including the latest `exnref`-based variant
 * The `ESModule` module kind (see [emitting modules](./module.html))

-Supported engines include Node.js 23, Chrome 137, Firefox 131 and Safari 18.4.
+Supported engines include Node.js 25, Chrome 137, Firefox 134 and Safari 26.

-Node.js currently requires using some experimental flags (see below).
+In order to use `js.async/js.await`, we also require [the JavaScript Promise Integration (JSPI) proposal](https://github.com/WebAssembly/js-promise-integration/tree/main).
+It has reached Stage 4 (standardized) but is not part of Wasm 3.0.

+## Minimal setup

+The following sbt setup enables the Wasm backend.

+{% highlight scala %}
+// Emit ES modules with the Wasm backend scalaJSLinkerConfig := {
+  scalaJSLinkerConfig.value
+    .withModuleKind(ModuleKind.ESModule)
+    .withESFeatures(_.withESVersion(ESVersion.ES2022).withUseWebAssembly(true))
+},
+{% endhighlight %}

+Compared to a setup with ES modules with the JS backend, the above setup should be a drop-in replacement (except for the two limitations mentioned below).
+The backend emits ES modules with the same layout and interface as those produced by the JS backend.

+Using `js.async/js.await` requires the following additional config, which requires that the Wasm engine support JSPI:

+{% highlight scala %}
+  scalaJSLinkerConfig.value
+    ...
+    .withWasmFeatures(_.withUseJSPI(true))
+{% endhighlight %}

 ## Language semantics